binaryphile/concorde/README.md

 an [ANSI C-like string].
 Normal quotes won't suffice.

 For example: `$'a multiline\nstring value'` is an ANSI C-like string which has a protected newline in it.
-The escaped newline will not be caught by `local_nry`, but *will* then be turned into a regular newline by the call to `local_ary`.
+The newline will not be parsed as a separator by `local_nry`, but *will* then be turned into a regular newline by the call to `local_ary`.

 The function above creates the outer array from the newline-delimited representation, then interprets each row as a regular array